 “It’s a big YES from me.”

 “Yes, it’s so easy to use.
-Yes, the picture quality is incredible (even in a dark room).
-Yes, it eased my first-time-anxious-mum mind.
+The picture quality is incredible (even in a dark room).
+It eased my first-time-anxious-mum mind.
 Yes, I love it.
 And, yes, you’ll love it too.”

 Nicky Haigh and 2-month old Zahli